 In addition to all of that, spirulina also contains significant amounts of magnesium, potassium, and manganese.
 Magnesium plays a pivotal role in supporting muscle and nerve function, maintaining healthy blood sugar levels and blood pressure in the body, as well as making protein, bone, and DNA.
 Potassium, which is a type of electrolyte, aids in nerve function and muscle contraction, and it regulates your heartbeat.
 And finally, manganese helps your dog’s body develop and function properly throughout their life.

-- Combine all ingredients into a blender and blend on high until it is thoroughly mixed and has a creamy texture.
+- Mix all the ingredients into a blender and blend on high until it is thoroughly mixed and has a creamy texture.

 - Serve & watch your dog enjoy!